Skip to main content

 By the end of this module, you will be able to:

-• demonstrate an understanding of the key literatures relevant to the study of racism and antisemitism
+• understand the key literatures relevant to the study of racism and antisemitism

 • use an appropriate vocabulary for the discussion of racism and antisemitism

-• demonstrate a critical awareness of the significance of racism and antisemitism across a range of national contexts
+• demonstrate awareness of the significance of racism and antisemitism across a range of national contexts

 • relate a broad range of theoretical literatures to the close study of racism and antisemitism within a number of different national contexts